Diocese of Charlotte: Kelleher and Farwell cases

 On April 14, 2020, two sex abuse lawsuits were filed against the diocese.
 The plaintiffs alleged that the diocese shielded Richard Farwell.
 The lawsuits were filed previously, but both were dismissed due to the previous statute of limitations.
 The plaintiffs were able to sue again because of the 2019 changes to North Carolina state law.
 The Farwell lawsuit was filed by a North Carolina man who was a teenager in 1977.
 He alleged that Farwell started abusing him after he went to the priest for counseling.
 The plaintiff file a lawsuit against Farwell in 2011, but it was dismissed due to the statute of limitations.
 Farwell was later accused by a second man.
 Farwell was later convicted of contributing to the delinquency of a minor, sentenced to probation, and removed from ministry in 2005.

 Baker case

 In November 2021, the diocese was sued by man who claimed he had been sexually assaulted by Donald Baker, a diocesan priest, in the 1980s.
 The plaintiff had made his accusation to the diocese in 2017, saying that Baker abused him starting when he was seven years old between 1985 and 1989.
 Baker resigned from ministry in 1994; he was added to the list of diocese priests with credible accusations of sexual abuse of minors in 2016.

-Gillespie case

-A man sued the diocese in November 2021, claiming that he had been sexually assaulted as a minor by Francis Gillespie during the late 1990s when he was serving as pastor at Our Lady of the Assumption Parish.
-The plaintiff's attorney reported the alleged abuse in September 2021 to Jugis and the Society of Jesus, which immediately suspended the retired priest.